JaneShavrukova/Resume/README.md

-# 💻 Yevheniia Shavrukova — Front-End Developer
+# 💻 Shavrukova Yevheniia — Front-End Developer
----

 ## 📝 SUMMARY
 I have always enjoyed solving problems and thinking analytically, which led me to pursue a degree in **Mathematical Statistics**.
 While running my own **e-commerce store**, I discovered that what truly excites me is the process of **building and optimizing websites**.
 I love seeing the visual results of my work and creating **user-friendly, engaging interfaces**.